Tom Clancy's Rainbow Six 3: Raven Shield: Plot

 In 2007, a Rainbow team commanded by Domingo Chavez responds to a series of terrorist attacks with the same demands: an end to Venezuelan oil exports to the United States.
-Though they initially target the oil industry and PDVSA, the attacks soon begin to target Venezuelan presidential candidate Juan Crespo.
-Meanwhile, suspicions mount that Saudi Arabia is responsible for the attacks, which Clark fears could escalate into conflict.
+Though they initially target the oil industry and PDVSA, the attacks soon shift to target Venezuelan presidential candidate Juan Crespo.
+Meanwhile, suspicions mount that Saudi Arabia is responsible for the attacks, which Clark fears could escalate into a war.

 Chavez's team extracts Nusrat Ahmad, an informant who infiltrated multiple terrorist networks; Ahmad informs Clark that Emilio Vargas, Crespo's right-hand man, played a role in an earlier break-in in Boston where financial records relating to the terrorist attacks were stolen from a vault.
 After Chavez's team rescues Crespo from an attack while touring Alcatraz Federal Penitentiary, Rainbow learns Vargas is connected to Middle Eastern terrorists.
-Chavez's team raids an import-export firm owned by Vargas, while Chavez himself sneaks into Vargas' Caracas penthouse to gather intel, from which they learn Vargas possesses VX.
+Chavez's team raids an import-export firm owned by Vargas, and Chavez sneaks into Vargas' Caracas penthouse to gather intel, from which they learn Vargas possesses VX.

 Rainbow manages to seize VX from a meat-packing facility, and tracks down additional VX—along with Vargas himself—to a garage in New Orleans.
-Clark interrogates Vargas, who reveals that Crespo is ordering the attacks to rally support for his campaign; upon being elected President of Venezuela, Crespo would engineer an oil crisis to sell oil on the black market at high prices for his own gain.
-Rainbow also learns that Crespo plans to orchestrate terrorist attacks against the U.S. with a Saudi dissident, allowing the dissident to take control of Saudi Arabia after American intervention.
+Clark interrogates Vargas, who reveals Crespo is ordering the attacks to rally support for his campaign; upon being elected President of Venezuela, Crespo would engineer an oil crisis to sell oil on the black market at high prices for his own gain.
+Rainbow also learns Crespo plans to orchestrate terrorist attacks against the U.S. with a Saudi dissident, allowing the dissident to take control of Saudi Arabia after American military intervention.
 With an impending attack targeting Mardi Gras celebrations, Chavez's team deploys to New Orleans, locating and defusing a VX-loaded bomb.

 With the attack prevented and his plans foiled, Crespo attempts to flee Venezuela with his remaining VX canisters.
 Rainbow intercepts Crespo at Simón Bolívar International Airport and Chavez assassinates him before he can escape.
 With the threat subsided, Clark congratulates Chavez and his team, and Rainbow frames the terrorists for the assassination.